 History of DevOps

-Before DevOps came into the limelight, our traditional ol’ IT had two separate teams in an organization – the Development team and the Operations team.
+Before DevOps came into the limelight, IT had two separate teams in an organization – the Development team and the Operations team.

 The development team worked on the software, developing it and making sure that the code worked perfectly.
-After hours of hardwork and a lot of trial and error, the team releases a code which has to be executed by the Operations team which is responsible for the release and operation of the code.
+After hours of hard work and a lot of trial and error, the team releases a code that has to be executed by the Operations team which is responsible for the release and operation of the code.

 The operations team will be checking the application and its performance and reporting back any bugs, if present.

 As simple and planned out as it may sound, the two major teams always had a conflict when it came to execution.

-For instance, let us say, the development team developed a code using an i7 processor, 8GB RAM, OS as Ubuntu, and php 5.6 scripting language, where as the Operations team ran the same code using i5 processor, 16GB RAM, OS as Centos and php 7.0 programming language.
+For instance, let us say, the development team developed a code using an i7 processor, 8GB RAM, OS as Ubuntu, and PHP 5.6 scripting language, whereas the Operations team ran the same code using an i5 processor, 16GB RAM, OS as Centos and PHP 7.0 programming language.

 When the operations team ran the same code, it wouldn’t work.

 The reason for this could be the difference in the system environment or any missing software library.

-The operations team flagged this code as faulty, even though the problem could exist in their own system.
+The operations team flagged this code as faulty, even though the problem could exist in their system.
 This resulted in a lot of back and forth between the Developers and the Operations team.

 To bridge this gap, Development(‘Dev’) team and Operations (‘Ops’) team collaborated giving rise to DevOps.